VRCFury/VRCFury/README.md

 Want to add an idle animation or "default prop" to your avatar?
 Create a new prop, click the `*` and select `Default On`.
 Your idle animation or prop will now be on all the time (but you can also trigger it back off in game!)

+**Show in Rest Pose**

+If set, this toggle will be enabled in the avatar's "Rest Pose".
+This means the toggle will shown "on" in the in-game avatar selector, during full body calibration, and for users who have disabled your avatar's animations.

 **Slider**

 Select `Slider` from the `*` menu, and VRC Fury will make the prop into a slider rather than a toggle.
 0 will be the avatar default state, and 100% will be your "enabled" state.